rmkubik/rmk-gatsby/src/posts/published/wildfire-swap-inspiration/index.md

 I'm originally from West Virginia and moved out west to Portland, Oregon at the end of 2016.
 During my first year in Portland, Oregon I experienced my first wild fire.
 It was the [Eagle Creek Fire](https://en.wikipedia.org/wiki/Eagle_Creek_Fire) and it burned 50,000 acres in the [Columbia River Gorge](https://en.wikipedia.org/wiki/Columbia_River_Gorge), just outside of Portland.

 The Columbia River Gorge is a beautiful, lush canyon that follows the Columbia River as it flows out of the Cascade Mountain Range and into the Pacific Ocean.
 The gorge is a very popular destination for hiking and other outdoor recreation for people living in the area.
-Additionally, the only interstate in Oregon that heads East out of the state, I-84 runs alongside the river.
+Additionally, the only interstate in Oregon that heads East out of the state, I-84, runs alongside the river.

 Along this highway there is a must see sightseeing location called the Vista House.
-From here, on a clear day you can see more miles and miles.
+From here, on a clear day you can see for miles and miles.
 Its beautiful.
 I took this photo from that vantage point in early summer of 2017.

 ![./gorge_clear.jpg](./gorge_clear.jpg)